 That I must occupy the home as my principal residence during the [5, 10, or 15]-year period in which the LURA is in effect.

 If I wish to sell the property before the end of that period, I am required to sell it to a subsequent buyer whose total gross annual household income is no less than 40% of the Fargo Area Median Family Income Limits and no more than 80% of the Fargo Area Median Family Income Limits that are in effect for the year I wish to sell the home.

 The sales price must be set such that I receive a fair return, which shall be defined as:

-- 1. The amount of down payment made and earnest money paid; - 2.
-The cost of any capital improvements, documented with receipts provided by the homeowner, including but not limited to: - a.
+- 1. The amount of down payment made and earnest money paid; - The cost of any capital improvements, documented with receipts provided by the homeowner, including but not limited to: - a.
 Any additions to the home such as a bedroom, bathroom, or garage; - b.
 Replacement of heating, ventilation, and air conditioning systems; - c.
 Accessibility improvements such as bathroom modifications for disabled or elderly, installation of wheel chair ramps and grab bars, any and all of which must have been paid for directly by the owner and which were not installed through a federal, state, or locally-funded grant program; and - d.
 Outdoor improvements such as a new driveway, walkway, retaining wall, or fence.

-The sales price must be set so that the monthly principal, interest, taxes and insurance to be paid by the subsequent buyer will not exceed 38% of that subsequent buyer's maximum gross annual income, adjusted to a monthly household income and the maximum sales price cannot exceed 95% of the median purchase price for single-family housing in the Fargo, ND MN MSA for the current year.
-I will notify the City of Fargo Planning and Development Department, in writing, at least fourteen (14) days prior to listing the property to ensure compliance of the above federal regulations.
+F The sales price must be set so that the monthly principal, interest, taxes and insurance to paid by the subsequent buyer will not exceed 38% of that subsequent buyer's maximu gross annual income, adjusted to a monthly household income and the maximum sales price for single-family housing in the Fargo, N MN MSA for the current year.
+I will notify the City of Fargo Planning and Development Department, in writing, at least fourteen (14) days prior to listing the property to ensure compliance of the above federa regulations.

-PROSPECTI VE BUYER(S)
+PROSPECTIVE BUYER(S) -

-dge having received to this home. this information about th ne federal requiremen nts involved if I/we decide
+l acknowledge to purchase th e having received this information his home. n about the federal requiremen ts involved if I/we decide

 Signature Date Signature Date

 Address Address (if different)

-Phone Number Phone Number
+Phone Numbe er Phone Number 2

-E-mail Addı ress E-mail A Address
+E-mail Addres s E-mail Address